adrianblakey/adrianblakey/README.md

 ## "All the news that's (not) fit to print"

 We are close to being able to announce the Remora/g - a single-sided Remora.
 We have working, flashed parts made and tested in abeyance of putting a couple in chassis for "drivability" testing.
+This is taking a bit longer than planned in order to improve the reverse protection circuit design.

 ## The 22,500K<sub>v</sub> "AART" Motor